 Apple’s new AirPort networking card is the key component that delivers cable-free internet access to the masses for the first time.

-The iBook boasted the then-novel touch of a latchless lid which “woke up” the laptop when it was opened.
-Although this conceit is used by virtually every laptop maker today, it was new at the time — and, like the best Apple innovations, offered a subtle reminder that the machine was approachable and easy-to-use for novices.
+The iBook boasted the then-novel touch of a latchless lid that “woke up” the laptop when opened.
+Although this conceit is used by virtually every laptop-maker today, it was new at the time.
+And, like the best Apple innovations, it offered a subtle reminder that the iBook was easy to use for novices.

-The focus on Wi-Fi, meanwhile, didn’t just cement Apple’s ability to innovate technologically, but helped usher in the kind of connectivity that would make features like iTunes such a success in the decade that followed.
+The iBook’s focus on Wi-Fi — thanks to Apple’s new AirPort card — showcased the company’s ability to innovate technologically.
+But it also helped usher in the kind of connectivity that would make features like iTunes such a success in the decade that followed.

 Did you own a 1999-era iBook?
 What was the first Apple laptop you did own?
 Leave your comments and reminiscences below.